chesio/bc-security/README.md

 * `bc-security/filter:is-live` - filters boolean value that determines whether your website is running in a live environment.
 * `bc-security/filter:plugin-changelog-url` - filters changelog URL of given plugin.
 Might come handy in case of plugins not hosted in Plugins Directory.
 * `bc-security/filter:obvious-usernames` - filters array of common usernames that are being checked via [checklist check](#basic-checks).
 By default, the array consists of _admin_ and _administrator_ values.
 * `bc-security/filter:plugins-to-check-for-integrity` - filters array of plugins that should have their integrity checked.
-By default, the array consists of all installed plugins that have _readme.txt_ file.
+By default, the array consists of all installed plugins that have _readme.md__ or _readme.txt_ file.
 Note that plugins under version control are automatically omitted.
 * `bc-security/filter:plugins-to-check-for-removal` - filters array of plugins to check for their presence in WordPress.org Plugins Directory.
-By default, the array consists of all installed plugins that have _readme.txt_ file.
+By default, the array consists of all installed plugins that have _readme.md__ or _readme.txt_ file.
 * `bc-security/filter:modified-files-ignored-in-core-integrity-check` - filters array of files that should not be reported as __modified__ in checksum verification of core WordPress files.
 By default, the array consist of _wp-config-sample.php_ and _wp-includes/version.php_ values.
 * `bc-security/filter:unknown-files-ignored-in-core-integrity-check` - filters array of files that should not be reported as __unknown__ in checksum verification of core WordPress files.
 By default, the array consist of _.htaccess_, _wp-config.php_, _liesmich.html_, _olvasdel.html_ and _procitajme.html_ values.
 * `bc-security/filter:show-pwned-password-warning` - filters whether the ["pwned password" warning](#passwords-check) should be displayed for current user on current screen.